What to Expect as a Startup Founder?

 And we don’t mean the berets or the fedoras.
 As a startup founder, you’ll take multiple roles, especially in the early stages of the startup.
 You are expected to be the leader and manager.

-A founder who lacks the leadership and management skills will find it difficult to manage people and delegate responsibilities.
+A founder who lacks leadership and management skills will find it difficult to manage people and delegate responsibilities.
 You should organize resources efficiently, hire the right people, and inspire them to work their best.

 Additionally, great leaders know how to build meaningful connections with their employees and encourage them to be productive and love what they do.